 3. Exercise, exercise, exercise

 Some dogs make really good running and hiking buddies.
 You can also benefit from park walks in the mornings or in the afternoons with them.
-Or how about a game of Frisbee every week?
+Or how about a joining us for a walk every month?

 Remember that although dogs are domesticated, they are meant to be moving and running around.
 It is when we keep them at home with a sedentary lifestyle that they start getting overweight.
 So, if you want to keep your dog from developing serious health diseases, make sure you change your lifestyle as well and get moving with your pooch.